 - Understanding of the multiple technical, social, and policy issues surrounding energy implementations

-Class Texts and Tools
+Class Organization and Schedule

 The texts we will draw from are: